LShivaRudra/MrGreen-JekyllTheme/tabs/about.md

  I'm a **final year undergrad** at **BITS Pilani, Hyderabad Campus**.
 I have a strong enthusiasm for **Aerial Robotics** and **Autonomous Navigation**, and what captivates me the most is the practical application of algorithms within these domains.

-I'm currently working as an undergraduate reseacher under the supervision of [Dr.K.
+I worked as an undergraduate reseacher under the supervision of [Dr.K.
 Madhava Krishna](https://robotics.iiit.ac.in/faculty_mkrishna/) at the [Robotics Research Centre, IIIT Hyderabad - India](https://robotics.iiit.ac.in//) exploring Path Planning and SLAM for UAVs.
 Through this internship, I have gained a hands-on experience of planners and mapping techniques for drones.

 I previously worked in the field of **Control and Dynamics** for robots such as: **Underwater Rover** and **Wheeled Biped**.